ox-vgg/wise/docs/Install.md

 # WISE Installation

+The hardware and software requirements for installing WISE are as follows.

+ * A modern computer with GPU
+ * Ubuntu, Debian, or other similar OS
+ * Python version 3.10 (or higher)
+ * ffmpeg 4.4.2 (or higher)

+**Note: In future, WISE will support installing without a GPU.**

-First, we fetch the WISE source code.
+To install WISE, we first download the WISE source code.

 ```
 ## 1. Get the code